pjreddie/darknet/README.md

 8. Start training by using the command line: `darknet.exe detector train data/obj.data yolo-obj.cfg darknet19_448.conv.23`

-    (file `yolo-obj_xxx.weights` will be saved to the `build\darknet\x64\backup\` for each 100 iterations)
+    (file `yolo-obj_xxx.weights` will be saved to the `build\darknet\x64\backup\` for each 100 iterations) (To disable Loss-Window use `darknet.exe detector train data/obj.data yolo-obj.cfg darknet19_448.conv.23 -dont_show`, if you train on computer without monitor like a cloud Amazaon EC2)

 9. After training is complete - get result `yolo-obj_final.weights` from path `build\darknet\x64\backup\`